Preventing Fatigue-Related Incidents

 Safety Reminders

-- Avoid operating equipment when fatigued.
+- Avoid rushing when tired.

 Ask the Crew